grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. A class has obligations towards its clients.
 1. The obligations are what the class "promises" to do for its clients.
 1. The class does not have to fulfill the obligations alone.
 Typically, it does so with help from other objects -- its collaborators.
 Those collaborators, in turn, have their obligations and collaborators.
-1. Each of the collaborators is given a purpose resulting from decomposition of the obligation.
+1. Each of the collaborators is given a purpose resulting from the decomposition of the obligation.

 ## Channel and DataDispatch one more time